 Our diners come from varied backgrounds.
 Some are homeless, some have only seasonal work, and some run out of money at the end of the month.
 Along with a meal, Stone Soup Corvallis, Inc., provides fellowship for the hungry and an opportunity for volunteers, including some former diners, to make a difference in our community.
 All who work in our kitchens are putting a face on poverty and see people differently because of it.

 Feeding the hungry in our community would not be possible without the continued support of our three host churches, St. Mary's, First Christian Church, and First Congregational United Church of Christ, who provide free kitchen and dining facilities, including utilities, at no charge.
 We thank them for their generosity.
 We also have support from other faith communities in Corvallis, Oregon, including Westminster House, Beit Am, First Presbyterian Church, First Christian Church, First Congregational United Church of Christ, Corvallis Mennonite Fellowship, Zion Evangelical Lutheran Church, Church of the Good Samaritan, First Church of Christ Scientists and Zion Lutheran School.
 We also thank the many individuals who contribute each year to support Stone Soup, Inc.

-Stone Soup Corvallis Inc. is governed by a Board of Directors which presently has twelve members: President Jane Huyer, Vice-President Emily Bowling, Secretary Melinda Manore, Treasurer Ruth Johanna, Directors: Sara Ingle, Zack Allen, Rob Kirby, Karen Nibler, Molly Quigley, Fred Schnell, Timothy Stover, and Inga Zasada.
+Stone Soup Corvallis Inc. is governed by a Board of Directors which presently has eleven members: President Jane Huyer, Vice-President Emily Bowling, Secretary Melinda Manore, Treasurer Ruth Johanna, Directors: Sara Ingle, Zack Allen, Rob Kirby, Karen Nibler, Fred Schnell, Timothy Stover, and Inga Zasada.